World stocks mostly rise as US remains shut for holiday

 ANALYST VIEW: “The Fed minutes on Wednesday are likely to be the data highlight this week,” said Kathleen Brooks, research director at City Index.
 However, Fed officials are “unlikely to commit to a March rate hike, especially because the Fed has worked its way into a corner where it is now dependent on the Trump administration’s fiscal plans before it can change policy.”

-KRAFT CANCELS: Ketchup maker and packaged food giant Kraft Heinz said Sunday it is dropping its $143 billion offer to buy Unilever, in a decision that the two companies jointly described as amicable.
-Unilever, which makes mayonnaise, tea and seasonings, had rejected the bid as too low.
-Its shares, which jumped 14 percent on Friday, were down almost 7 percent on Monday.
+KRAFT CANCELS: Shares in consumer goods giant Unilever fell 5.2 percent after rival Kraft Heinz said it was dropping its $143 billion offer.
+The two companies jointly described the decision as amicable.
+Unilever, which has brands like Lipton, Dove and Hellman’s had rejected the bid as too low and its shares had jumped 14 percent on Friday.

 ASIA’S DAY: Japan’s benchmark Nikkei 225 index edged up 0.1 percent to close at 19,251.08 and South Korea’s Kospi advanced 0.2 percent to end at 2,084.39.
 Hong Kong’s Hang Seng added 0.5 percent to 24,146.08 and the Shanghai Composite Index rose 1.2 percent to 3,239.96.
 Australia’s S&P/ASX 200 shed 0.2 percent to 5,795.10.

-ENERGY: Benchmark U.S. crude oil added 34 cents to $53.74 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 3 cents on Friday.
-Brent crude, the international standard, rose 44 cents to $56.25 a barrel in London.
+ENERGY: Benchmark U.S. crude oil added 17 cents to $53.57 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, rose 29 cents to $56.10 a barrel in London.